socketsupply/socket-examples/tonic-ios/README.md

 ### Logging

 To see logs, open `Console.app` (installed on MacOS by default) and in the right side panel pick <YourSimulatorDeviceName>.
-You can filter by `op` to see the logs that your app outputs.
+You can filter by `ssc` to see the logs that your app outputs.

 ### [More examples](../README.md)